ShrutiChhikara140/dps-expressjs-challenge/README.md

 ## Overview

-This repository contains a very basic web application based on Typescript and Express.js.
+This repository contains a CRUD web application based on Typescript and Express.js.
 Main application file is `index.ts`.
 Node and npm are required.

-## Environment Setup
+## Environment Setup and Application Start

 Ensure you have Node.js (v14.x or later) and npm (v6.x or later) installed.
 To set up and run the application, execute the following commands:

 ```
 npm install
+npm run init-db
-npm run dev
+npm run build
+npm start
 ```

 The application will then be accessible at http://localhost:3000.